plumvillage/newsletter/src/2024/en/articles/sr-tri-nghiem--parliament-of-world-religions.md

  - Watching the premiere of a documentary film, *With This Light* about a Catholic nun in Honduras, Sister Maria Rosa Leggol, known as the “Mother Teresa of Central America” for her work providing education, housing, healthcare, love and hope for young girls in Honduras.
 Sr. Maria Rosa is a beacon of hope, faith and joy in a world of poverty that is so often lacking in these things.
 She is an inspiring role model of how a woman with faith, joy and determination can achieve anything.
 Nothing is impossible when we have a path, and when we have love in our hearts.
  - Seeing so many sessions on the program relating to women’s rights, cultural and ethnic minorities and indigenous rights and voices, earth and climate justice, and initiatives about transforming gender-based biases<span class="note">Truth and Reconciliation Applied to Gender Healing in Religious Communities</span> in Christian and other communities renewed my faith in religious and spiritual communities’ capacity to respond to pressing social, environmental and gender issues and address the rapid societal changes we are witnessing.
 It was refreshing and inspiring to see the amount of attention paid to these issues, and revealed what religious institutions are willing to explore, and how they are searching for partners in their work.

+{% image "article2024/Sr Tri Nghiem/004.jpg", "noFloat", "Some members of the Elijah Interfaith panel in plenum" %}

 ## Sangha is everywhere

 I came away from the Parliament with the feeling that I had made friends across cultural and spiritual boundaries, ‘Spiritual Friends without Borders,’ like the organization ‘Doctors without Borders,’ working together for a common cause.
 I realized that my friends on the path are not only Buddhist or mindfulness practitioners, but they are *all* spiritual practitioners.
 And there are so many of them.
 Together we can make a difference in the world.
 My notion of ‘sangha’ and ‘beloved community’ has expanded in ways I didn’t know it needed to.

 The language that unifies us is that of love.
 Love and compassion is our common message, our common cry.
 Only love can heal us.
 Only love can save the Earth.
 For us to grow our love, we need to heal ourselves and help others heal.
 We need to cultivate peace in our hearts.
 We have a lot of unlearning to do to allow our true Buddha nature to shine but together it is possible.

+<div class="article-end"></div>